Duensing's Syllabus of Typographic Taxonomy

 Practical Typecasting.
 (1993)

 Rehak, Theo.
 Practical Typecasting.
 New Castle, DE: Oak Knoll Books, 1993.
 Rehak was the last typecaster trained at American Type Founders.
-He and the type foundry he created, The Dale Guild, have been central in the preservation of what was salvaged from the wreckage of that once great company.
-Despite its name, Practical Typecasting has much in it on the making of matrices and related processes.
+He and the type foundry he created, the former Dale Guild Type Foundry, were central in the preservation of what was salvaged from the wreckage of that once great company.
+Despite its name, Practical Typecasting is not just about casting.
+It has much in it on the making of matrices and related processes.

 From about 1980 until his untimely passing in 2010, the Canadian printer, artist, and typefounder Jim Rimmer accomplished something quite extraordinary.
 Not only did he teach himself to make type, and in fact make and cast a number of very good faces, but he shared his knowledge and taught others to do it as well.